OSC/ood-documentation/source/accessibility.rst

 Introduction
 ------------

-Open OnDemand has went through several reviews and updates to meet `WCAG`_ 2.2 guidelines.
+Open OnDemand has undergone several reviews and updates to meet `WCAG`_ 2.2 guidelines.
 However, there are a few steps centers need to take to achieve complete complaince.
 These steps are documented here along with areas or certian features that are not complaint.